-February 5, 2025
+January 28, 2025

-Dear Parents and Community Members:
+Dear Parents and Community Members,

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2023-24 educational progress for Algonquin Middle School.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2023-24 educational progress for Iroquois Middle School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school's report contains information about student assessment, accountability, and teacher quality.
 If you have any questions about the AER, please contact the school administration for assistance.

-The AER is available for you to review electronically by visiting the Algonquin Middle School Annual Education Report Link or you may review a copy in the main office at your child's school.
+The AER is available for you to review electronically by visiting the following website: Iroquois AER Link or you may review a copy in the main office at your child's school.

-For the 2023-2024 school year, schools were identified using definitions and labels as required in Every Student Succeeds Act (ESSA).
-A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
-An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.
-A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
+For the 2023-24 school year, schools were identified based on previous years' performance using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+A Targeted Support and Improvement (TSI) school is one that had at least one underperforming student subgroup.
+An Additional Targeted Support (ATS) school is one that had a student subgroup performing at the same level as the lowest 5% of all schools in the state.
+A Comprehensive Support and Improvement (CSI) school is one whose performance was in the lowest 5% of all schools in the state or had a graduation rate at or below 67%.
 Some schools are not identified with any of these labels.
 In these cases, no label is given.
-Our school has not been given a label.
+Our school has not been given one of these labels.